California legalizes adult-use cannabis: 5 Need to know Facts

 Where to buy legal cannabis in California?

-Check out Leafly’s list of dispensary locations recreational cannabis will be sold as of January 1, 2018.
+Check out Leafly’s list of dispensary locations where recreational cannabis will be sold as of January 1, 2018.